Cacaubas/Pub/README.md

 Bolo rapido

 #
-Gets the reputation of block (public key)
+Gets the reputation of block (public key), more reputations means that the block has been tested and approved.

 $freechains chain '#receitas reps  <hash of block>